Timzhouyes/Thoughts/_posts/2019-08-03-Salesforce.md

 - Apex: Salesforce’s proprietary programming language with Java-like syntax.
 - Visualforce: A markup language that lets you create custom Salesforce pages with code that looks a lot like HTML, and optionally can use a powerful combination of Apex and JavaScript.

+The difference between Lightning components and Visualforce pages.:

+1. The primary difference is right in the name.
+With Lightning components, you’re developing components that can be pieced together to create pages.
+With Visualforce, you’re developing entire pages at once.
+2. While Lightning components are newer and better for things like mobile development, there are several situations where it can make more sense to use Visualforce.

+# Extend the Salesforce Platform

+## Get to Know the Lightning Platform APIs

+The` __c` denotes that the object is a custom object or field.
+This query is using the automatically created API access point for the Property object to retrieve information about properties in your org.

+##  Unleash Your Apps with Heroku

+Heroku is a web development **platform** that lets you quickly build, deploy, and scale web apps.

+# Import Data